-For the three months ended April 30, 2024, the Trust repurchased 18,456 and 0 Shares of Beneficial Interest at an average price of \$1.38 and \$0 per share, respectively.
+For the three months ended October 31, 2024 April 30, 2025 and 2023, 2024, the Trust repurchased 0 and 120,126 18,456 Shares of Beneficial Interest at an average price of \$0 and \$1.44 \$1.38 per share, respectively.
 The average price paid includes brokerage commissions.
 The Trust intends to continue repurchasing Shares of Beneficial Interest in compliance with applicable legal and NYSE AMERICAN requirements.
-The Trust's management continues to believe the Trust share price does not recognize the Trust's full value and/or full potential.
-During the three months ended April 30, 2024, the Trust acquired 0 Shares of Beneficial Interest in open market transactions.
-During Fiscal Year 2024 (February 1, 2023 to January 31, 2024), the Trust repurchased 265,087 IHT Shares at an average price of \$1.72 per share.
+The Trust's management believes continues to believe the Trust share price does not fully recognize the Trust's full value and/or full potential.
+The potential, due to depreciated book values significantly below market value, continued strengthening of hotel operations and cost controls, with potential additional room rate increases and occupancy increases, the substantial potential of the UniGen efficient clean energy investment, and the redevelopment of IBC Hotels for independent hotels, including its five-year option to purchase at cost, if successful.
+During the three months ended April 30, 2025, the Trust did not acquire any acquired 0 Shares of Beneficial Interest in open market transactions during the three months ended October 31, 2024. transactions.
+During Fiscal Year 2024 2025 (February 1, 2023 2024 to January 31, 2024 January 31, 2025), the Trust repurchased 265,087 IHT Shares at an average price of \$1.72 per share.